matteosox/nba/README.md

 _TL;DR: Run `app/run.sh`._

-To ease developing the NextJS web app, we use `npm --prefix app run dev` in a Docker container with the app mounted.
+To ease developing the NextJS web app, we use `npm run dev` in a Docker container with the app mounted.
 This starts the app in [development mode](https://nextjs.org/docs/api-reference/cli#development), which takes advantage of NextJS's [fast refresh](https://nextjs.org/docs/basic-features/fast-refresh) functionality, which catches exceptions and loads code updates near-instantaneously.

 ### Updating node packages

-_TL;DR: Run `app/run.sh --no-browser npm --prefix app update`._
+_TL;DR: Run `app/run.sh --no-browser npm update`._

-To install a new npm package using `npm --prefix app install new-package`, you can use the same script with an optional command, e.g. `app/run.sh --no-browser YOUR CMD HERE`.
-To update all packages, run `app/run.sh --no-browser npm --prefix app update`.
+To install a new npm package using `npm install new-package`, you can use the same script with an optional command, e.g. `app/run.sh --no-browser YOUR CMD HERE`.
+To update all packages, run `app/run.sh --no-browser npm update`.

 ## Continuous Integration